Can our troubles melt like lemon drops?

 “I love everything about The Wizard of Oz – save for the flying monkeys – they scare the bejesus out of me,” Sue exclaims.

-“It’s a classic – even 80 years after its release,” Carol agrees.
+It’s a classic – more than 80 years after its release.

-We’re all sitting there - 3 generations – engaged in the movie until the moment Dorothy meets the first of her new friends – and I hit pause on the remote.
+We sit there, engaged in the movie until the moment Dorothy meets the first of her new friends – and I hit pause on the remote.

-In a movie full of compelling characters, it’s the Scarecrow (a straw man – or a weak opposition argument set up only to be easily confuted) that is the most a propos for our troubled times.
+In a movie full of compelling characters, I think it’s the Scarecrow (a straw man – or a weak opposition argument set up only to be easily confuted) that is the most a propos for our troubled times.
 Like his two cohorts, the Scarecrow feels he’s limited by a single, glaring weakness.

 “With the thoughts that you'll be thinkin'